-I was 8 years old at the time and at 6:01 pm, I was at home having dinner with my family when news of his death came to us by TV.
-My oldest brother was a freshman at the University of Texas in Austin.
+I was eight years old at the time, and at 6:01 pm I was at home having dinner with my family when news of his death came to us by TV.
+My oldest brother was a freshman at the University of Texas at Austin.
 He had made it back to his dorm room just in time before angry riots about Dr. King’s assassination broke out across campus.

-At age 8, I knew nothing about the hardships the Memphis sainitation workers were going through that brought Dr. King to Memphis.
-But what I do know was how quiet and still my family was for the rest of the evening as we listened to Walter Cronkite give graphic details about how he died and how Memphis policemen were franticly looking for his killer.
+At age 8, I knew nothing about the hardships the Memphis sanitation workers were going through that brought Dr. King to Memphis.
+But what I do know was how quiet and still my family was for the rest of the evening as we listened to Walter Cronkite give graphic details about how he died and how Memphis policemen were frantically looking for his killer.

 As I learned more about what happened to Dr. King, I felt as though the world was on fire, as news of his death sparked riots around our nation.
 Then to see Mrs. King just a few days later on TV dressed in black leading thousands of people in a funeral procession through the streets of Atlanta was very emotional and heart-wrenching for a child like me to watch.

-January 15, 2012 was Dr. King’s 83rd birthday, and today the third Monday in January, is his official federal holiday!
-Its been a long time since I thought about where I was the day he died until I came upon an April 12, 1968 LIFE MAGAZINE (featured at the top of this post) that my father purchased for 35¢ featuring Dr. King and exclusive pictures about his death in Memphis.
-Once I picked myself up off the floor over this 108 page issue costing 35¢ in 1968, I was visually carried back in time to one of the saddest moments in American history, as well as how this young black Baptist preacher was a true change agent for freedom and justice for us all!
+January 15, 2012, was Dr. King’s 83rd birthday, and today the third Monday in January, is his official federal holiday!
+Its been a long time since I thought about where I was the day he died until I came on April 12, 1968, LIFE MAGAZINE (featured at the top of this post) that my father purchased for 35¢ featuring Dr. King and exclusive pictures about his death in Memphis.
+Once I picked myself up off the floor over this 108-page issue costing 35¢ in 1968, I was visually carried back in time to one of the saddest moments in American history, as well as how this young black Baptist preacher was a true change agent for freedom and justice for us all!

 After Dr. King’s death he was posthumously awarded the Presidential Medal of Freedom in 1977, and the Congressional Gold Medal in 2004.
 But two of the best honors of all came: